0

 Typically we can complete an

-done by a two or three man crew, who work mostly on attic and
+done by a three man crew, who work exclusively on attic and

 crawlspace mold problems day in and day out, week in and week out.